 “If today were the last day of my life, would I want to do what I am about to do today?”

-He went on to say that, if the answer to the question was “no” for several days – then this told him that he needed to make changes in his life.
+He went on to say that, if the answer to the question was “no” for several days, then this told him that he needed to make changes in his life.

-29. Leave plenty of time for your commute.
+29. Leave Plenty of Time for Your Commute

 Rushing to work is the cause of so much stress and anxiety.
-One of the problems, is that most people seem to leave a set amount of time for their commute – but don’t allow for any delays.
-For example, if someone has a 30-minute drive to work, they probably just allow 30 minutes each morning.
-However, as soon as there is a broken down vehicle or roadworks, then their schedule is immediately disrupted.
-The resolution is simple: always allow more time than you need.
+One of the problems is that most people seem to leave a set amount of time for their commute but don’t allow for any delays.
+When they encounter one, their morning motivation is destroyed.

 Whether it’s your partner or your children, be sure to hug and kiss them before heading out the door.
-Relationships are so important – be certain to nurture yours.
+Relationships are so important, so be certain to nurture yours.